Burnet + HIV

 - APPRISE - Centre for Research Excellence

-The Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE) will address the need for a rapid and effective emergency response to infectious diseases.
+The Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE).

 - Broadly neutralising anti-HIV antibodies and Fc Receptor function

 Defining the properties of anti-HIV antibodies for vaccine development and protection of pregnant women.

 Eliminating hepatitis C transmission by enhancing care and treatment among HIV co-infected individuals.